Blair field hockey loses 0-1 to Whitman in tense overtime match

 Moose described the strength of the team despite the loss.
 “I am amazed by my fellow defense players on those corners,” she said.
 “I think they owned it, and they scared Whitman.”

 Because no matter the outcome of this game, Blair is continuing to the regionals, supported by an incredible roster of people with incredible skills.

 Blair’s next home game against Magruder is at 6 p.m. on Thursday, Oct.
 20.

 Sarah Zhang.
 Hi, I'm Sarah Zhang!
-I'm a writer and artist for Silver Chips Online, and in my free time I like to read books and other short stories.
+I'm one of the two art editors for Silver Chips Online, and in my free time I like to read, draw, and fold origami!
 More »